“Best Legal Solutions for your Business”

 A copyright license agreement allows the licensor (the copyright owner) to give permission to a licensee (the receiver of the rights) to temporarily use, reproduce, or otherwise commercialize the copyrighted material.

+The primary governing law for copyright in Thailand is the Thai Copyright Act.
 A copyright is an intellectual property right that grants ownership rights to creators of original works of physical expressions of ideas (for example: literary works, audio-visual works, software, sculptures, pictures, works of architecture, works of applied art etc.).

 Copyright grants authors, artists and other creators a moral right as well as the exclusive right to use, publish, and commercialize their work.